Five Ways to Bring More Ease into Selling at a Market

 I do try to encourage folks who seem engaged with my table to:

-take business card (they’re displayed in a little ceramic holder)
+• Take a business card (they're displayed in a little ceramic holder)

-check out my online shop when they get home (especially if they mention that space is a concern)
+• Check out my online shop when they get home (especially if they mention that space is a concern)

 Small-talk with new people is really not my forte, but I've found methods that usually work for me without feeling cheesy or overstretched.